noah710/magenta-apple-23463/content/_index.md

     title: About
     content: >
       I'm a Linux enthusiast with a can-do attitude willing to RTFM and do whatever it takes to keep the ship sailing.
-My strengths and interests are primarily focused in systems software and infrastructure but I also enjoy computer vision and machine learning applications.
+I love working on systems software and infrastructure but I also enjoy computer vision and machine learning applications.
 I've spent most of my time in positions where my job is to automate workflows, create deploy-able environments and "make things work."
     actions:
       - label: Contact Me
         url: /contact